 PS 15, 333 East 4th Street (1904): The central portion of this structure on East 4th Street was built in 1904 adjacent to PS 15 which fronted East 5th Street.
 In 1927, two tenements to the building’s east were demolished, and in 1931 the Hope Chapel to the building’s west was demolished.
 As part of the WPA program, the building on East 5th Street was also demolished.
 In 1953 two alteration permits were filed for the addition of an auditorium wing and a wing with additional classrooms.
 It is currently PS 15 The Roberto Clemente School.

 PS 61, 604-626 East 12th Street (1911): The E-shaped school at East 12th Street was built in 1911.
 In the early 1950s, PS 61 was the largest elementary school by enrollment.
 However, those numbers would decrease later in the 20th century, and in the early 1990s, PS 61 was closed.
 The school building is now mostly occupied by several charter schools.

-Snyder retired as the NYC Superintendent of School Buildings in 1922 and was succeeded by another noted school architect he helped train named William H. Gompert.
+Snyder retired as the NYC Superintendent of School Buildings in 1922 and was succeeded by another noted school architect, William H. Gompert.
 Gombert continued Snyder’s design legacy seen in PS 60 at 430-432 East 12th Street which was built in 1923 and follows the H plan.
 And although many of Snyder’s schools no longer serve their original purpose, almost all still serve our community.